QuantEcon/lecture-source-py/source/rst/perm_income_cons.rst

 The graphs confirm the following outcomes:

--  As before, the consumption distribution spreads out over time
+-  As before, the consumption distribution spreads out over time.

-But now there is some initial dispersion because there is *ex-ante* heterogeneity in the initial draws of :math:`\begin{bmatrix} y_{-1} \\ y_{-2}   \end{bmatrix}`
+But now there is some initial dispersion because there is *ex-ante* heterogeneity in the initial draws of :math:`\begin{bmatrix} y_{-1} \\ y_{-2}   \end{bmatrix}`.

--  As before, the cross-section distribution of debt spreads out over time
+-  As before, the cross-section distribution of debt spreads out over time.

--  Unlike before, the average level of debt stays at zero, confirming that this is a closed borrower-and-lender economy
+-  Unlike before, the average level of debt stays at zero, confirming that this is a closed borrower-and-lender economy.

--  Now the cointegrating residual seems stationary, and not just asymptotically stationary
+-  Now the cointegrating residual seems stationary, and not just asymptotically stationary.

 Let's have a look at the cointegration figure